Professor, Industrial Engineering

 Ontologies; semantic integration; process modelling; enterprise integration; semantic web; knowledge representation; mathematical logic.

-Michael Grüninger is an Assistant Professor at the University of Toronto.
+Michael Grüninger is a Professor at the University of Toronto.
 He returned to Canada after spending five years as an Assistant Research Scientist in the Institute for Systems Research at the University of Maryland College Park and also a Guest Researcher at the National Institute for Standards and Technology (NIST).

 Before that, Michael was a Senior Research Scientist in the Enterprise Integration Laboratory of the Department of Mechanical and Industrial Engineering at the University of Toronto.
 Michael received his Ph.D. and M.Sc. in Computer Science at the University of Toronto and his B.Sc. in Computer Science at the University of Alberta.